GerHobbelt/libpillowfight/README.md

 * Gaussian blur
 * ACE (Automatic Color Equalization ; Parallelized implementation)
 * SWT (Stroke Width Transformation)
-* Compare : Compare two images (grayscale) and makes the pixels that are different really visible (red).
+* Compare: Compare two images (grayscale) and makes the pixels that are different really visible (red).
+* Scan borders: Tries to detect the borders of a page in an image coming from a scanner.

 ## Python API